RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 2. Fine 1-D represenatation of the group. ( refer Appendix for details)
 3. Use the sum of dimension squares formula ( eq 3) to find dimensions of other irreducible represenattions.
 4. Use orthoganality to find characters for those irreducible representations, with the first character always being equal to the dimensions of the representation

+### 3.3 Finding Irredicble Representation Matrix from the Character Table

 # 4. Appendix

-## 4.1 Finding Character Table of Abelian Groups
+## 4.1 Finding Character Table of Finite Abelian Groups
-Every irreducible representation of a finite abelian group is 1-dimensional.
+It should be noted that every irreducible representation of a finite abelian group is 1-dimensional.
+To find its chaarcter table:

 1. Every abelian group is a direct product of cylic groups.
 So as a first step we decompose a albelian group to its cyclic factors
 2. Assign roots of unity as generators of each cyclic factor.
 3. The 1-D representation of group elements are then calculated using these generators